AlirioLau/metalkit.github.io/_posts/2019-01-31-intro-to-metal-compute.markdown

 <span style="display:block;text-align:center">![alt text](https://raw.githubusercontent.com/MetalKit/images/master/compute4.png?raw=true "Plugged In")</span>

 Did you have fun?
 I hope you did, just like I did too.
+If you want to learn more about image processing, Simon Gladman has an amazing book, [Core Image for Swift](https://gumroad.com/l/CoreImageForSwift).
 This was just a brief introduction to the amazing power of GPGPU and compute capabilities of your GPU.
 Stay tuned for new topics.

 The [source code](https://github.com/MetalKit/metal) is posted on `Github` as usual.
 Also, this article is based on Chapter 16 of the [Metal by Tutorials](https://store.raywenderlich.com/products/metal-by-tutorials) book.